Submissions

 • Funding: All funding sources must be fully acknowledged and grant support details must be provided.
 If funding was not received, it should be stated that “the author(s) received no specific funding for this work.”

 • Author contributions: This must include a statement of the different responsibilities that specify the contribution of every author.
-For research articles with several authors, a short paragraph specifying their contributions must be provided.
 The following statements should be used “Conceptualization, XX, and YY; methodology, XX; software, XX; validation, XX, YY, and ZZ; formal analysis, XX; investigation, XX; resources, XX; data curation, XX; writing - original draft preparation, XX; writing - review and editing, XX; visualization, XX; supervision, XX; project administration, XX; funding acquisition, YY.
 All authors have read and agreed to the published version of the manuscript.”
 Authorship must be limited to those who have contributed substantially to the work reported.

-• Conflict of interest: If necessary, authors should describe any potential conflicts of interest.
+• Conflict of interest: Authors should describe any potential conflicts of interest.

 • Data availability statement: see above